joinpursuit/Pursuit-Core-Web/GitHub-Password-to-PAT.md

 If you are successful, you will be able to clone the repository Else, it will be rejected and you will have to try the cloning step again.

+Later, if MacOs Keychain has a popup, the password it is looking for is your computer login, not your PAT.

+Happy coding!